Notes on Core ML Techniques

 • Bayesian Voting Enumerating the Hypotheses.

-• Bagging: Bagging presents the learning algorithm with a training set that consists of a sample of $m$ training examples drawn randomly with replacement from the original training set of $m$ items.
+• Bagging: Bagging presents the learning algorithm with a training set that consists of a sample of m training examples drawn randomly with replacement from the original training set of m items.

 Kullback-Leibler Divergence